Karlpa/m3-markdown/exercise-3/README.md

 A _nested list_ of information about the command (i.e., things that it does, or how it can be used)

 See `complete` branch for answers.

+#The "say" command
+---
+Say converts text inputted into speech, played on the speakers.
+This command has several uses which are particularly beneficial to the blind or sight diasbled.

+	* This allows blind people to hear text read to them.
+	* This also allows easy understanding of webpages, if hearing is the preferred method of learning.
+	* Using the pipeline allows the user to hear the text of a webpage, ie ? website.com/text | say.